Many people want the protection of the COVID-19 vaccine but are afraid to get shots because they suffer from needle phobia or fear of needles.

 What are some of the symptoms of needle phobia?

 People with needle phobia can experience rapid breathing or heart rate, anxiety, sweating and trembling.
 Some feel nauseous while others can’t sleep in advance of a shot or medical procedure.
-The fear may even trigger what’s called a vasovagal response — a sudden drop in blood pressure that causes dizziness and even fainting.
+The fear of needles may even trigger what’s called a vasovagal response — a sudden drop in blood pressure that causes dizziness and even fainting.

 Is it possible for people to overcome needle phobia so they can easily get vaccines?